 - These Sweet and Sour Meatballs are naturally dairy-free and gluten-free provided that the meatballs you choose are gluten-free.
 Please double check all of your ingredients to make sure.

 - You can use store bought or homemade meatballs for this recipe.
-This is an easy, basic homemade beef meatball recipe if you’re looking for one (just skip the sauce).
+This is our favorite homemade meatball recipe if you’re looking for one.

 - You can use fresh or frozen meatballs for this recipe, and I’ve included approximate cook times for both in the recipe.
 I actually prefer to use frozen, because they hold together really well in the slow cooker, but either works just fine.